Go Back Go Back

 When we talked to Fatima she said “The job has so empowered me that I cannot sit still at home even on weekends; I always want to do something good.
 I am so different now; I was an introvert, lately I became outgoing and I like to meet new people every day and this makes me very happy.
 I feel like this city cured me, I am now more optimistic about the future.
 I want to see my children’s graduation, see them prosper and live happy lives.”

 Meet Rima*.
-A 22-year-old mother of two.
+A 22-year old mother of two.
 Rima lost her father when she was 13.
 Her independence and happy life went into the grave with her father as well.
 Her uncles assumed the responsibilities of Rima’s home, and they thought that it was their duty to have a say regarding what Rima should be doing.
 Then there came the strict rules; at the age of 14, Rima was not allowed to go to school anymore.
 Then, Rima was not even allowed to leave her home.
-“It was like a house arrest,” Rima told us.
+“It was like a house arrest” Rima told us.

 Rima’s mother was helpless under the pressure of Rima’s uncles.
 At 16, she was forced to marry.
 Despite her resistance, she buckled and accepted to marry.
 The marriage did not go well.
 She gave birth to two children, a boy and a girl.
 She hoped that one day the problems of her marriage would go away but to no avail.
 She was extremely unhappy due to the verbal and physical abuses she was subjected to.
 She wanted a divorce.
-Her husband not only refused but also increased the amount of violence in return.
+Her husband not only refused, but also increased the amount of violence in return.
 When she was pregnant to her second baby, she took pills to commit suicide.
 She was intervened and taken to a hospital where her life was saved.

 After the divorce, she felt liberated, she freed herself from that seemingly endless violence.
 She contacted UNFPA Women and Girls Safe Space one day.
 Rima was hired as a health mediator by UNFPA Women and Girls Safe Space.

 Rima told us “Now I am seeking for a new home where I can happily live with my children.
 I want to work as a translator, I am studying to be one.
-I am getting substantial help from the staff of WGSS center thanks to which I will finally have a life of my own about which I have been dreaming for so many years to have.”
+I am getting a substantial help from the staff of WGSS center thanks to which I will finally have a life of my own about which I have been dreaming for so many years to have.”

 All of the three women who opened their hearts by sharing their personal stories with us are still working as health mediators at UNFPA Turkey’s Women and Girls Safe Spaces; helping other refugee women to stand on their own feet, to develop new skills so that they can adapt to this new culture and be a productive member of the community.